 in time to apply to dental school and could weaken your application.

-stop before you ask someone for a letter of recommendation, because it is
+stop before you ask someone for a letter of evaluation, because it is

 possible that your school uses an alternative method to individual letters

 from professors.
-Read more about letters of recommendation here.
+Read more about letters of evaluation here.

 If you are thinking about taking a gap year after college and before dental school, talk to